Panama disease: Disease management

 As fungicides are largely ineffective, there are few options for managing Panama disease.
 Chemical sterilisation of the soil with methyl bromide significantly reduced incidence of the disease but was found to be effective for only three years after which the pathogen had recolonised the fumigated areas.
 Injecting the host plants with carbendazim and potassium phosphonate appears to provide some control but results have been inconclusive.
 Heat treatment of soil has also been tried in the Philippines but the pathogen is likely to reinvade the treated area.
 The greatest hope for managing this disease in infested soils is the development of genetic modifications that will provide resistant cultivars.
-Early research into Foc often was conducted by large companies with a financial interest in banana productivity, especially the United Fruit Company.
-Among UFC's notable pathologists was Frederick Wellman in the 1920s.
+Early research into Foc often was conducted by large companies with a financial interest in banana productivity, especially the United Fruit Company and pathologist Frederick Wellman in the 1920s.

 Modified bananas developed in collaboration by Ugandan and Belgian scientists were reported in 2008 to be grown experimentally in Uganda.
 In Australia the movement, sharing, and sale of propagation material is heavily restricted, especially between states, to slow down the combined threat of TR4, Bunchy Top, and leaf spot.
 The RGA2 gene is (as of 2017) totally effective against TR4.
 It is unexpressed in Cavendish but has been found expressed in the diploid M. a. ssp. malaccensis.
 It may be possible to produce an expressing Cavendish with CRISPR.

 Several bacterially-derived volatile organic compounds have been found by Yuan et al 2012 to be selectively toxic to Foc: Various alkylated benzenes, various phenols, various naphthalenes, benzothiazole, 2-ethyl-1-hexanol, 2-undecanol, 2-nonanone, 2-decanone, 2-undecanone, nonanal, and decanal.